John of Rila: Patronage and tributes

 St. John of Rila is considered the patron saint of Bulgaria and Bulgarian people, and he is venerated widely both in his native country as well as among the Bulgarian diaspora abroad.
 He is traditionally regarded as the founder of the Rila Monastery, a UNESCO World Heritage Site regarded as one of Bulgaria's most important cultural, historical and architectural monuments.
 One of Chicago's two Bulgarian Orthodox churches St. John of Rila Church is dedicated to him, located in the Portage Park community area.

 As the patron saint of the Bulgarian people, his dormition is commemorated each year on August 18 and October 19.

-One of Saint John of Rila's miracles is "the fable of two pies" where he helped feed the poor when he visited bearing "two pies" which were given to him by the village pie maker.
-This led to Saint John becoming the Patron Saint of Pies and Pie Makers and it is said that "two pies John" will always provide for makers of pies as thanks to the poor pie maker who gave his last two pies to the Saint.
-This day is still celebrated in Northern America on National Pie Day which is the 23rd of January, where it's tradition to bring "two pies" to the parties.

 Ioannovsky Convent, the largest convent in St. Petersburg, commemorates this saint.
 St. Ivan Rilski Col on Livingston Island in the South Shetland Islands, Antarctica is named after John of Rila.
 The St. John of Rila Chapel built in 2003 at St. Kliment Ohridski Base on Livingston Island is the first Eastern Orthodox edifice in Antarctica and the southernmost Eastern Orthodox building of worship in the world.

 An icon of John of Rila is depicted on the reverse of the Bulgarian 1 lev coin issued in 2002, and on the obverse of the former 1 lev banknote, issued in 1999.